High-Strength Amorphous Silicon Carbide for Nanomechanics: Introduction

-The other approach to attain state-of-the-art sensors is by innovating designs of the nanomechanical resonators' geometries to have high stresses at crucial regions of the resonator when it vibrates.
-Ultimately the design space of these resonators is constrained by the thin film materials' tensile fracture limits or ultimate tensile strength (UTS).
-The UTS of a thin-film is fundamentally lower after being nanostructured into a suspended geometry with edges, since the introduced crystalline defects such as dislocations can facilitate the propagation of cracks \cite{gu2013microstructure,zhao2022controlling}.
+The other approach to boost sensor performance involves innovative resonator designs that concentrate stress in key areas.
+These designs are constrained by the thin film materials' tensile fracture limits or ultimate tensile strength (UTS).
+Nanostructuring reduces the UTS due to introduced crystalline defects \cite{gu2013microstructure,zhao2022controlling}.
 For example, the UTS of a-Si$_3$N$_4$ thin film has been shown to be 6.8 GPa \cite{Bereyhi2019}.
 To date, only crystalline and 2D materials have experimentally demonstrated UTS surpassing 10 GPa after being top-down nanofabricated \cite{Kwon2015,Rasool2013,zhang2015fracture,Goldsche2018}.
 Among 2D crystalline materials, graphene harbors one of the highest theoretical UTS \cite{lee2008measurement,zhang2015fracture}, but practically reaching the limit is also challenging due to lattice imperfections \cite{wang2012effect}, atomically irregular edges \cite{Goldsche2018}, or sparser grain boundaries \cite{xu2018enhancing} resulting from nanostructuring processes, which lead to a reduced fracture limit when it is tensile-loaded.
 In this regard, amorphous thin films with high UTS offer more design freedom for free-standing nanostructures, due to their lack of both crystalline defects and sensitivity to notches \cite{qu2012metallic,jiang2021structures,greer1995metallic,telford2004case}.
-Apart from allowing the enhancement of the Q factor of nanomechanical resonators, higher material UTS can enable the devices to perform better in diverse and harsh environments.
+Apart from allowing the enhancement of the Q factor of nanomechanical resonators, higher material UTS can enable the devices to perform better in diverse and harsh vibrational environments.